Hanani-Tutte for approximating maps of graphs: Normal form

 Refer to Figure~\ref{fig:jImportant} (right).
-Second, we show that $T$ is a path.
+Second, we show that $T$ is a path with at least one edge.
 To this end we show that if $T$ contains a vertex $v$ of degree at least $3$, we obtain an independently even drawing of a subdivision of $K_{3,3}$ in the plane, and thus, we contradict the Hanani--Tutte theorem.
 The claimed drawing of $K_{3,3}$ is obtained as follows.
 Let $S_3$ be a 3-star consisting of $v$ and its three incident $\mu$-important edges of $C$.
 Let $P_1, P_2, P_3$ be three minimal paths (disjoint from $v$) joining each leaf vertex of $S_3$ with a vertex in $V_{\mu}$.
 Let $Q_1, Q_2, Q_3$ be three minimal paths (disjoint from $v$) joining each leaf vertex of $S_3$ with a vertex in $V\setminus (V_{\nu} \cup V_{\mu})$.
-The paths $P_1,P_2,P_3$ and $Q_1,Q_2,Q_3$ exist due to~(\ref{it:pruning}).
+The paths $P_1,P_2,P_3$ and $Q_1,Q_2,Q_3$ exist, since $S_3$ is formed by $\mu$-important edges, that is, every leaf of $S_3$ is connected by a path in $C$, that is edge-disjoint from $S_3$, with a vertex that is incident to a pipe edge mapped by $\hat{\varphi}_3$ to $\nu\mu$ and $\nu\mu_1$, respectively, for some $\mu_1\not=\mu$.
 Let us modify $\hat{\psi}_3$ as follows.
 We contract the closure of the complement of the valve of $\nu\mu$ in the boundary of $\partial \mathcal{D}(\nu)$ to a point.
 Similarly, we contract the shortest closed arc contained in the valve of $\nu\mu$ containing all the three crossing points with $P_1,P_2$ and $P_3$ to a point.
 The desired drawing of a subdivision of $K_{3,3}$ is obtained as the restriction of the previous modification $\hat{\psi}_3$ to the union of $S_3$ with the parts $P_1,P_2,P_3$ and $Q_1,Q_2,Q_3$ drawn in $\mathcal{D}(\nu)$.
 Here, we regard the leaf vertices of $S_3$ to form one part of the vertex set of $K_{3,3}$; and $v$ together with the pair of points that the two disjoint parts of $\partial \mathcal{D}(\nu)$ were contracted into as the other part.